-This year (as per last year), the model based on a migration scenario of plus 200 net per annum best matched recent historic data trends, so is taken to be the most likely in terms of future trends.
-However, the projected population numbers presented have been updated since last year in line with GAO's latest models.
+This year (as per last two years), the model based on a migration scenario of plus 200 net per annum best matched recent historic data trends, so is taken to be the most likely in terms of future trends.
+The projected population numbers presented are the same as those presented last year, in line with GAD's latest models.

-In addition, the constant population model provided by GAO is included to show how the demographics are projected to change if the States achieves its policy to maintain a constant population by varying levels of migration.
+In addition, the constant population model provided by GAD is included to show how the demographics are projected to change if the States achieves its policy to maintain a constant population by varying levels of migration.